zbmed-semtec/mlentory-etl-pipeline/README.md

 # MLentory Extraction/Transformation/Loader (ETL) Pipeline

-Short one liner introduction: MLentory enables people to ...

 ## Purpose
 MLentory helps building a system that extracts ML model information from different platforms, normalizes that data in a common format, stores it, and shares it in a FAIR Digital Object (FDO) registry to facilitate information retrieval (IR) and comparison/recommendation systems.